Skip to main content

 Install the package globally for faster startup:

-npm install -g @phantom/mcp-server
+npm install -g @phantom/mcp-server@latest

 Then run: